 And more expensive fish and chips, as my right hon.
-Friend says from a sedentary position.
+Friend says.

 The fishing industry in my area, the south-west of Scotland, is very much lobster and langoustine-based.
 Eighty-six per cent. of that goes to Europe, so my industry would be decimated if we had barriers.